-How Much Are Closing Costs In Texas?
+How Much Are Closing Costs in Texas?

-Who Pays Closing Costs In Texas?
+Who Pays Closing Costs in Texas?

 In Texas, both buyers and sellers pay closing costs.
 Seller closing costs in Texas typically include the realtor commission, attorney fees, and mortgage payoff.
 In contrast, the buyer closing costs will consist of loan application and origination fees, inspection fees, appraisal fees, and title insurance, among other things.